H. J. Round: Military service

-The First World War broke out in 1914, and in December 1914 Round was commissioned onto the General List and was seconded to the newly established Intelligence Corps with the rank of temporary lieutenant.
+The First World War broke out in 1914, and in December 1914, Round was commissioned onto the General List and was seconded to the newly established Intelligence Corps with the rank of temporary lieutenant.
 Using his experience in direction finding, Round set up a series of direction-finding stations along the Western Front.

-These wireless direction finding stations proved so successful that a chain of wireless direction finding stations (named 'B' stations to differentiate them from interception stations which were designated 'Y' stations) were installed along the British coastline to monitor the movements of German airships, ships and U-boats (submarines).
+These wireless direction-finding stations proved so successful that a chain of wireless direction-finding stations (named 'B' stations to differentiate them from interception stations which were designated 'Y' stations) were installed along the British coastline to monitor the movements of German airships, ships, and U-boats (submarines).
 In May 1916, the stations were monitoring transmissions from the German Navy at anchor at Wilhelmshaven.
 On 30 May the stations reported a 1.5-degree change in the direction of the signals - suggesting that the ships were on the move.
 Consequently, the British Admiralty ordered the British fleet to set sail and engage the German fleet.
 The Battle of Jutland, the largest sea battle of all time, occurred the next day.

 On 6 September 1916, possibly in recognition of his contribution to the Battle of Jutland and in wider recognition of his work, Round was appointed as a temporary Captain "while [employed] of [special] duty."
 Round's promotion to temporary Captain at the Intelligence Corps was confirmed in the 1917 New Year Honours.

-On 31 May 1918 and in recognition of his wartime service during the war, Round was awarded the Military Cross.
+On 31 May 1918 and in recognition of his service during the war, Round was awarded the Military Cross.

 After the war, Round returned to civilian life and became involved in radio transmitters and was heavily involved in the first broadcasts made in the United Kingdom.
-Round became Chief Engineer at Marconi's Wireless Telegraph Company in 1921, but some years later he left to set up his own consultancy.
+Round became Chief Engineer at Marconi's Wireless Telegraph Company in 1921, but some years later, he left to set up his own consultancy.

 When the Second World War broke out in 1939, the British Government again called on his services.
 This time he was involved in ASDIC (Anti-Submarine Detection Investigation Committee) which is known today as sonar.